Compulsory coverage for your stay in Germany

 There are different types of profession that have to be taken into account when answering the question which health insurance to obtain.
 The professions are:

 As a university student, be it bachelor or master, it is likely that you’ll be dealing with public insurers, which are relied upon by most of German students.
 A public health insurance fund is also called “Krankenkasse” or “Gesetzliche Krankenkasse” which translates to governmental health insurance fund.
 There are 108 of these bodies across Germany.
-However, only a few of these organizations can be advised for students.
+However, only a few of these organisations can be advised for students.
 In a public health insurance fund you won’t be insured alone, but among all other insured persons in Germany and that is exactly what makes the collective of a public health insurance strong as it is a solidary community.
 There is also the possibility to get insured in a private health insurance.
 For this matter, DeGiS has a group contract with Care Concept in place (red below).

 As a language school student your situation is different, as you are not eligible for the public health insurance, so you need to conclude a private one.
 For Studienkolleg students the situation is the same.

 For Scholarship holders, PhDs, and self-funded Guest Scientists the situation again might be different and needs deeper explanation.